 - Help identify additional virtual or live event opportunities

-While not an exhaustive list of the ways in which an event planner should be assisting you during all stages of your event, this likely provides an idea about how much time, energy, and know-how go into corporate event planning.
-In fact, several items on these lists include multiple moving parts, which, in hands less adept than a qualified event planner, can cause unnecessary issues.
+While not an exhaustive list of the ways in which an event planner should be assisting you during all stages of your event, this gives you an idea of how much time, energy, and expertise are required for corporate event planning.
+In fact, several items on these lists include multiple moving parts (and in hands less adept than a qualified event planner, these aspects can cause unnecessary issues).

 Questions to Ask Before Hiring an Event Planner